senor-tomate/graph-demo-3ears/README.md

 This is self-explanatory, I think.

-notes:
+### Notes:
-webpack.config,.js configured as per sugesstion from (https://stackoverflow.com/questions/45273988/webpack3-jshint-loader-does-not-work/45274620#45274620), rather than the tutorial vids.
+1. webpack.config.js configured partially as per sugestion from (https://stackoverflow.com/questions/45273988/webpack3-jshint-loader-does-not-work/45274620#45274620), rather than the React tutorial vids I have recieved, as the Webpack used there is outdated.